 - Being awarded compensation through a trial verdict

-- Filing for Veterans Affairs benefits
+- Filing for benefits through the Department of Veterans Affairs

 Some of the highest asbestos bankruptcy trust funds come from the following companies:

 - US Gypsum Company